ryandeussing/dev-log/2014-07-28-remove-deleted-files-from-git.md

-To remove deleted files and get a clear `git ststus`, just `git add --update` then commit
+To remove deleted files and get a clear `git status`:

+1. `git add --update`
+2. commit